WanmeiHe/CIS-9440-Final-Project/CIS 9440 Final Project Milestone #5-Copy1.md

 ### Business Requirements Definition

 List of Data Warehouse KPI's:

-1.Average annual ridership per station
+1. Average annual ridership per station
-2.Average daily ridership per station based on weekdays and weekends.
+2. Average daily ridership per station based on weekdays and weekends.
-3.Total number of subway stations by borough
+3. Total number of subway stations by borough
-4.Total accidents/injuries case by category by borough in 2020
+4. Total accidents/injuries case by category by borough in 2020
-5.The number of subway lines per station
+5. The number of subway lines per station

 ### Dimensional Model